Skip to Content

 Once found, move the shifter down and up, and you should see the device rotate with the cable attached.
 Now, ensure the Torx screws holding the plate in place are tight, and none is missing.

 If loose, tighten them, and it should solve the problem.
 Also, do not put excess strength while tightening the screws, or they might break, further increasing the problem.
-Check out the video below for visual instructions on how to do all of this.

 5. Bad Shift Selector Cable